-- 4. within the minimum distance separation between a single dwelling and a confined feeding operation as determined through the use of Schedule 1 of the Standards and Administration Regulation adopted pursuant to the Agricultural Operation Practices Act; or - 5. adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development, or, alternatively, unless the land owner takes all responsibility for the impact of any bank instability currently or in the future. - (ii) Residential subdivisions should be located in proximity to gas, electrical, and telephone lines which have existing spare capacity to sustain the additional usage. - (iii) Residential subdivisions shall have direct access to existing maintained roads.
-Multi-lot residential subdivisions shall be encouraged to locate in proximity to paved County roads or provincial highways. - (iv) Where a subdivision for residential purposes is proposed, the developer shall be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision and development. - (b) Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations, in accordance with the provisions in the County's Land Use Bylaw. - (c) Multi-lot residential subdivisions should be clustered or grouped to reduce potential land use conflicts and minimize service costs. - (i) Multi-lot non-residential subdivisions and developments shall meet the applicable policies under Section 3.0 of this Plan.
+- 1. within an area likely to be subjected to high levels of noise from industry, transportation facilities, or other sources of noise; - 2. in close proximity to a resource extraction operation; - 3. within a known 1 in 100 year flood plain; or - 4. within the minimum distance separation between a single dwelling and a confined feeding operation as determined through the use of Schedule 1 of the Standards and Administration Regulation adopted pursuant to the Agricultural Operation Practices Act; or - 5. adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development, or, alternatively, unless the land owner takes all responsibility for the impact of any bank instability currently or in the future. - (ii) Residential subdivisions should be located in proximity to gas, electrical, and telephone lines which have existing spare capacity to sustain the additional usage. - (iii) Residential subdivisions shall have direct access to existing maintained roads.
+Multi-lot residential subdivisions shall be encouraged to locate in proximity to paved County roads or provincial highways. - (iv) Where a subdivision for residential purposes is proposed, the developer shall be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision and development. - (b) Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations, in accordance with the provisions in the County's Land Use Bylaw. - (c) Multi-lot residential subdivisions should be clustered or grouped to reduce potential land use conflicts and minimize service costs.

-5.2.10 Farmsteads
+5.2.12 Farmsteads

-- (a) Farmstead subdivisions shall be consistent with the regulations of the County's Land Use Bylaw. - (i) Only one vacant lot separation or abandoned farmstead separation will be allowed per quarter section without requiring an amendment to the Land Use Bylaw.
-(See Figure 6) - (ii) Vacant subdivisions shall normally be located within those portions of a titled area which consist of the poorest quality agricultural land which is still developable within the quarter section.
+- (a) Farmstead subdivisions shall be in accordance with the policies in this Section and consistent with the applicable regulations of the County's Land Use Bylaw. - (i) Only one vacant lot separation or abandoned farmstead separation will be allowed per quarter section without requiring an amendment to the Land Use Bylaw.
+(See Figure 5) - (ii) Vacant subdivisions shall normally be located within those portions of a titled area which consist of the poorest quality agricultural land which is still developable within the quarter section.